Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

       <figcaption>MyCSC profile information to add ssh public key.</figcaption>
     </figure>

-    After registering the key, there can be a couple of hours delay until it is synchronized.
+After registering the key, there can be a couple of hours delay until it is synchronized. **You will receive your username via email once your account is created**.

 ## How to log in